 When placing the order we were advised there would be a 40 minute wait for food, not ideal but acceptable as we weren’t in a rush, also giving the chance for old friends to catch up over a drink or two.

-Unfortunately after a hour and a half we queried what had happened to our order as it still hadn’t arrived.
+Unfortunately, after an hour and a half, we queried what had happened to our order as it still hadn’t arrived.
 The staff were apologetic and advised the delay was down to a large party booking that was in at the same time; an understandable situation but the staff should have been pro-active in letting us know that there would be further delay.
 Managing our expectations would have been a better customer experience here rather than leaving us wondering what was happening.

 When the starter finally arrived I couldn’t wait to get stuck in, its smelled divine and was perfectly sized for a starter.
 The potato skins were crispy and the filling of cheese and BBQ pulled pork was ample.